JoseEspinosa/EBI_cancer_workshop_CNV/README.md

 We can see how this is a very easy to read output and it lets us immediately see the frequency and severity of copy number events through the genome.

 ## CNV Visualisation/Confirmation in IGV
 Let’s see if we can visualise the CNV events.
 We will now open IGV and see if we can observe the predicted increase in copy number alterations within our genomic region.

+*It is always nice to look at the data, sometimes you see stuff that otherwise is hide.*

 ```{.bash}
 igv &